utilyre/condot/README.md

    your system.

 3. Modify [src/main.cpp](./src/main.cpp) and initialize the window with _fixed
-   dimensions_ such as 1920x1080 based on your display size and HiDPI scaling:
+   dimensions_, such as 1920x1080, based on your display size and HiDPI scaling:

    ```diff
    -int m = GetCurrentMonitor();